 In the summer of 2008, Waxman, who supported the lifting of the U.S. ban on travel to Cuba, dispatched a staffer named Andrew McCanse Wright to conduct a nine-day “fact-finding mission” in that country.
 The trip was funded by a grant from the Center for Democracy in the Americas, which has ties to the Institute for Policy Studies.

-In January 2014, Waxman announced that he planned to retire from Congress at the end of his current term.
+In January 2014, Waxman announced that he planned to retire from Congress at the end of his then-current term.
 He vacated his seat in the U.S. House in January 2015.